-For example, when this appliance is installed using 6" connector pipe parallel to the rear wall and no connector shield is used, it must be at least 10" (254 mm) from the wall behind it and at least 19" (483 mm) from walls on either side.
+For example, when the Encore[®] is installed using 6" connector pipe parallel to the rear wall and no connector shield is used, it must be at least 15" (381 mm) from the wall behind it and at least 19" (483 mm) from walls on either side.
 These dimensions are measured from the back of the rear shroud and the side edge of the cast iron top to the combustible wall.

-If this appliance is installed in a corner and no shield is used, the corners of the stove top must be at least 18-1/2" (470 mm) from nearby walls.
+If the Encore[®] is installed in a corner and no shield is used, the corners of the stove top must be at least 18-1/2" (470 mm) from nearby walls.